 What type of aquarium is right for you?

 The best type of tank for a single Betta fish would be a 5 gallon fish tank.
 A 5 gallon fish tank offers enough space and filtration to keep a betta happy and healthy.
-In order to keep more fish, however, you will need to increase the size of the tank.
+In order to keep more fish, however, you will need to increase the tank size.
 For multiple fish, you can consider a 10-gallon or even a 20-gallon tank.

 Do They Prefer Long or Tall?